Relieves stress and anxiety

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

-Take 1-5 capsules daily without food, or as directed by a qualified health care practitioner.
+Take one to five capsules daily without food, or as directed by a qualified health care practitioner.

-Consult a health care practitioner prior to use if you have epilepsy, if symptoms persist or worsen, or for use beyond 3 weeks.
+Do not use if pregnant or breastfeeding.
+Consult a health care practitioner prior to use if you have epilepsy, if symptoms persist or worsen, or for use beyond three weeks.
 Consumption with alcohol, other medications or health products with sedative properties is not recommended.
-Do not use if pregnant or breastfeeding.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.